plauclair/DnsToolkit/README.md

 ### $dns->isValidHost($host, $type)

-Checks if a domain IP has a DNS record for a record type.
+Checks if a domain or IP has a DNS record for a record type.
 Can be fed an email address to check if its domain is valid.

 #### Parameters

-string $host : Any string, but should be a host name, IP or email to get valid results. string $type : Valid values are MX (default), A, NS, SOA, PTR, CNAME, AAAA, A6, SRV, NAPTR, TXT, ANY.
+string $host : Any string, but should be a host name, IP or email to get valid results.

+string $type : Valid values are MX (default), A, NS, SOA, PTR, CNAME, AAAA, A6, SRV, NAPTR, TXT, ANY.

 #### Returns